Transitivity in wreath products with symmetric groups: Comparison of transitivity types

 \begin{corollary} Let $(\sigma,\rho)$ and $(\tau,\pi)$ be two double partitions of the same size.
 If $|\sigma| = |\tau|$ $($thus $|\rho| = |\pi|)$, then

 \end{corollary}

 If $\sigma$ is a partition and $k$ and $r$ are positive integers, we denote with $\sigma +_r k$ the partition obtained by adding $k$ to the part $\sigma_r$ of $\sigma$ and then possibly reordering the parts to obtain a partition.
-In other words, we add the sequence $0^{r-1}k$ to the sequence $\sigma$ and reorder $\sigma$ such that it becomes a partition.
+In other words, we add the sequence $0^{r-1}k$ to the sequence~$\sigma$ and reorder $\sigma$ such that it becomes a partition.

 The next lemma describes a way to move some boxes from the partition $\sigma$ to the partition $\rho$.

 \begin{lemma}[Sum rule] Let $(\sigma,\rho)$ be a double partition satisfying $\sigma_r\leq\rho_s$ for some positive integers $r$ and $s$.
-Then, for each nonnegative integer $k$, we have
+Then, for each non-negative integer $k$, we have

 \end{lemma} \begin{proof} Let $\ulambda\in\Lambda_n(G)$ with $(\sigma,\rho +_s k) \to \ulambda$.
 We have to show that $(\sigma+_rk,\rho) \to \ulambda$.
 According to Definition~\ref{def:arrow_order}, there is $\ubeta\in\Lambda_n(G)$ arising from a colouring $C$ of $(\sigma,\rho +_s k)$ such that $\ubeta(g)\unlhd\ulambda(g)$ for all $g\in G$.